 Matthew 5;13-14

-It is up to the school or church leaders to discern how God could be inviting them to share these gifts, and how to simultaneously keep youth safe.
+It is up to the school or church leaders to discern how God could be inviting them to share these gifts, what boundaries to enforce, and how to ensure that young people’s focus remains on Jesus, not just the practice of ministry.

 Questions to Wrestle With: